labsyspharm/palom/palom/cli/doc/align_he.md

 For each row in the CSV file, `run-batch` executes the `run-pair` function to align the corresponding image pair.
 If additional arguments are specified in the `run-batch` command itself (outside of the CSV), they will be passed to each execution of `run-pair`.

+> [!TIP]
-In cases where an argument is provided both in the CSV and in the command-line call, the argument from the command-line call will take precedence, overriding the CSV value.
+> In cases where an argument is provided both in the CSV and in the command-line
+> call, the CSV value will take precedence, overriding the argument from the
+> command-line call.

 ---